Hoyasumii/avengers-endgame/README.md

 [Natasha stands up.]

-NATASHA ROMANOFF: If we don't get that stone, billion
+NATASHA ROMANOFF: If we don't get that stone, billions